Welcome to my list of most frequently asked questions!

 - I want to explore anal play for the first time.
 Suggestions?

-- I want a gentler vibe.
-What would you suggest?
+- I want a powerful vibe.
+Suggestions?

 What does your name mean and how do you pronounce it?